 The Defusable Clock lets you build a scary looking clock that you can actually "defuse".
+PERFECT for airsoft or paintball games, escape rooms, film props, and all kinds of other fun activities!
 Only the electronics are included -- you use your imagination to build the device you want!
 Available as a kit (soldering required) or as an assembled/tested unit in limited quantities.

 Also, the wires are attached with screw terminals, so you can replace them easily.
 If you don’t want to actually cut the wires, you can just pull them out of the screw terminals if you keep the screws a little loose.

 This is only a clock.
 It is no more dangerous than any other clock.
 I don't know anything about explosives beyond what I've seen in movies.
 So, if you are with the FBI, Department of Homeland Security, CIA, ATF, Department of Defense, National Counterterrorism Center, Interpol, or SEAL Team Six, please know that I am on your side!